-1.1 Weicome!
+1.1 Welcome!

-Thank you for buying the ASUS® P4S533-MX motherboard!
+Thank you for buying the ASUS® P4S8X-X motherboard!

-The ASUS P4S533-MX motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!
+The ASUS P4S8X-X motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!

-The motherboard incorporates the Intel® Pentium® 4 Processor in 478-pin package coupled with the SiS® 651 chipset to set a new benchmark for a cost-effective desktop platform solution.
+The motherboard incorporates the Intel[®] Pentium[®] 4 Processor in 478-pin package coupled with the SiS[®] 648 chipset to set a new benchmark for a cost-effective desktop platform solution.

-Supporting up to 2GB of system memory with the PC2700/2100/1600 DDR DIMMs or the PC133/PC100 SDRAM DIMMs, high-resolution graphics via an AGP 4X slot, USB 2.0, and 6-channel audio features, the P4S533-MX is your affordable vehicle to enter the world of computing!
+Supporting up to 3GB of system memory with the PC2700/2100/1600 DDR DIMMs high-resolution graphics via an AGP 8X slot, USB 2.0, and 6-channel audio features, the P4S8X-X is your affordable vehicle to enter the world of computing!